Singer Bios 2017-2018

 Diane Koschak, soprano, has been a member with The Singers since 2009.
 In addition to her work with The Singers, she is also the soprano section leader with the Saint Louis, King of France choir.
 She has been a member of The Minnesota Chorale, the Rose Ensemble, Consortium Carissimi, The Gregorian Singers and the Waltham Abbey Singers, as well as performing free-lance work.
 She has a Vocal Music Education degree from Bemidji State University, and a Master’s in Education from Saint Mary’s University.
 During the day, she is an Elementary Music teacher at Valley Crossing Community School, in Woodbury.
 When not singing or teaching, you’ll probably find her on a dog-walk with her husband Kurt, as well as her golden retrievers.

 Laura Krider is Alto Section Leader and a founding member of The Singers.
 During the day, she proudly serves as Director of Education and Community Partnerships at The American Composers Forum.
-Laura received her BM in Music Education, studying under Kathy Romey and Jean del Santo, and an MPS in Arts & Cultural Leadership at the University of Minnesota.
+Laura received her BM in Music Education, studying under Kathy Romey and Jean del Santo, and a Masters in Arts & Cultural Leadership at the University of Minnesota.
 She has also done consulting/board work the St. Paul Chamber Orchestra, VocalEssence, and the MN State Arts Board.
-Laura freelances with the MN Beethoven Festival Dale Warland Chorale, The First Readings Project, and in other contemporary choral settings.
+Laura freelances with the MN Beethoven Festival Dale Warland Chorale, The First Readings Project, BorderCrosSing, and in other contemporary choral settings.

 Baritone John McDaris has sung with Glorious Revolution Baroque, the Rose Ensemble, the Gregorian Singers, the Minnesota Chorale, and the Raleigh Oratorio Society.
 He also sings with the First Readings Project and in the parish choir at St. Paul’s Episcopal Church Minneapolis.
 John has a Master’s Degree in Geophysics from the University of Minnesota and works in faculty professional development at the Science Education Resource Center at Carleton College in Northfield, MN.
-John enjoys gardening, running, and working on the arts-and-crafts home in St. Paul that he shares with his partner, Jacob, and their two dogs.
+John enjoys gardening, running, and working on the arts-and-crafts home in St. Paul that he shares with his partner, Jacob, and their boxer Maggie.

 Soprano Susanna Mennicke has been a capital-S Singer since 2012.
 In addition to working with the Singers, she has performed with the SPCO Chorale, the Minnesota Beethoven Festival, Kantorei, Music Baroque, and the Camarata Music Company in Seoul.
 After graduating from Concordia University Saint Paul with B.A.s in Art History and Vocal Performance, teaching English in South Korea, and working at a nonprofit, Susanna finally found her career fit and now works as a graphic designer.
 In her free time, she loves laughing at terrible movies and playing pub trivia with her friends.